 While diet and exercise form the foundation for hormonal health, specific supplements can support testosterone production:

 Vitamin D: Often called the “sunshine vitamin,” vitamin D functions more like a hormone than a vitamin.
 Studies show that men with adequate vitamin D levels typically have higher testosterone than those with deficiencies.
-Daily supplementation of 1000-2000 IU may benefit those with limited sun exposure.
+Daily 1000-2000 IU supplementation may benefit those with limited sun exposure.

 Zinc: This essential mineral serves as a building block for testosterone.
 Zinc deficiency correlates strongly with low testosterone levels.
 Supplementation proves most effective for those with existing deficiencies.